hergin/MDEwithAToMPM/assignments/Indy500 Model Transformation.md

-In this in-class exercise, we will move our car on the roads we have designed last week.
+In this exercise, we will move our car on the roads we have designed.
+To understand how model transformation works further, check this link: https://atompm.readthedocs.io/en/latest/modelling_transformation.html

 ### Indy500 Modeling Environment (X)

-*   This assignment assumes you have the modeling environment from last week ready.
+*   This assignment assumes you have the modeling environment from last exercise ready.

 ### (Not So) Indianapolis Motor Speedway (X)